eclipse/mraa/docs/building.md

 jave -cp $DIR_WHERE_YOU_INSTALLED_MRAA/mraa.jar:.
 Example
 ~~~~~~~~~~~~~

-If you want to add or improve Java bindings for mraa, please follow the [Creating Java Bindings Guide](https://github.com/intel-iot-devkit/upm/blob/master/docs/creating_java_bindings.md).
+If you want to add or improve Java bindings for mraa, please follow the <a href="https://github.com/intel-iot-devkit/upm/blob/master/docs/creating_java_bindings.md">Creating Java Bindings Guide</a>.

 ## Building an IPK/RPM package using `cpack`